 Maintenance is part of our normal operational expenditure.
 In the past few years renewals have been funded from reserves, set aside annually from rates and evened out over a 10 year period.
 Because in this LTP we are proposing to catch-up on previous under-expenditure, we propose to fund renewals from a combination of the rate funded reserve and debt (for longer life assets).
 This approach will be phased out as we catch-up with the renewal programme.
 For more information see the Financial Strategy.
 Since the Global Financial Crisis in 2007 we have had a period of economic turmoil and fiscal constraint the world over.
 In response to this, and the impacts on its Perpetual Investment Fund, NPDC made significant cuts to renewal budgets over a number of years, in order to reduce the level of rates charged to the community.

 Due to the better understanding we now have of the condition of our assets and the impacts of underfunding, it is estimated that there is now a backlog of approximately \$126m of assets that have reached the end of their operating lives.
 Our current renewals budgets average \$28m per year and we estimate to address the backlog of deferred renewals, and fund the ongoing forecast renewals requirements, budgets will need to increase to somewhere between \$45m (low option) and \$61m (high option) per year for the next 10 years.
-We have chosen a medium level (\$51m capital programme per annum).
-We have also determined to fund this programme using debt and reserves for renewing some long life assets in the short-term, with rates fully funding renewals from year 8 (2028/29) on.
-This approach balances the level of risk with affordability for the community.
+Where in this range NPDC chooses to fund its renewals programme, will depend on the level of risk we are prepared to take balanced with the affordability to the community.

 As NPDC's asset management capabilities continue to mature, more sophisticated techniques are being introduced to improve the accuracy and reliability of our renewals budget forecasting.
 This includes the introduction of Monte Carlo risk simulations.
 These simulations are mathematical statistical techniques used to understand the impact of risk and uncertainty in financial forecasting models.
 This allows for critical assets, where the consequence of failure is high, to be proactively replaced in order to minimise risk.
-Conversely, non critical assets with a low consequence of failure can be allowed to 'sweat' by delaying their replacement in order to extract maximum value from these assets.
+Conversely, non-critical assets with a low consequence of failure can be allowed to "sweat" by delaying their replacement in order to extract maximum value from these assets.
 In 2020/21 we reinstated Closed Circuit Television (CCTV) inspections and employed a mechanical maintenance inspector to improve our understanding of the condition of our assets.
 These two initiatives will continue as business as usual within this LTP to ensure that we continue to improve our understanding of the condition of our assets.
 We have also included funding in this LTP to explore improved inspection methodologies.

 Key to making best use of these new tools, and supporting our decision making on renewals, is good information on the condition of our assets.
 Without good information on condition and provision of sufficient funding we face the risk of asset failure such as the recent partial collapse of Waiwaka Terrace culvert.
-As a result of this issue. an unbudgeted \$2.5m was required to prevent further collapse and risks to public safety and private property.
+As a result of this issue, an unbudgeted \$2.5m was required to prevent further collapse and risks to public safety and private property.

-Good asset data and a well informed renewal programme reduces the need, and consequent cost, for reactive maintenance when an asset fails or becomes high risk, such as the above example.
+Good asset data and a well-informed renewal programme reduces the need, and consequent cost, for reactive maintenance when an asset fails or becomes high risk, such as the above example.